testing-library/angular-testing-library/README.md

 ## This solution

-The `@angular-extensions/testing-library` is a very lightweight solution for testing Angular components.
-It provides light utility functions on top of `Angular` and `dom-testing-library`, in a way that encourages better testing practices.
+The `@testing-library/angular` is a very lightweight solution for testing Angular components.
+It provides light utility functions on top of `Angular` and `@testing-library/dom`, in a way that encourages better testing practices.
 Its primary guiding principle is:

 > [The more your tests resemble the way your software is used, the more